• Home

 Marshall Seedless Ash

 Emerald Ash Borer has been a threat to Minnesota homeowners and our forests since about 2007.
-While lots of photos of Emerald Ash Borers are on the internet, many people do not know what an ash tree looks like and may not even know that they have an ash in their yard.
-(Odds are, you do — these are very common trees in Minnesota.
-The photo at left is a shot of a Marshall seedless ash in my Northfield yard.
+While lots of photos of Emerald Ash Borers are on the internet, many people do not know how to identify an ash tree and may not even know that they have an ash in their yard.
+(Odds are, you do — these are very common trees in Minnesota.)
+The photo above is a shot of a Marshall seedless ash in my Northfield yard.
 It was planted as a mature tree in 1999, and over the years we lived in the house, it grew to be a lovely shade tree, nicely shaped and taller than the roof of our house.
 It was terrific at blocking the view from my kitchen window to my neighbor’s back deck—something both of us appreciated!

 bark of ash tree